 You can try to protect yourself against online survey scams—and other types of online scams—with the following common-sense precautions:

-- Exercise caution about offers that seem too good to be true.
 This is a common tactic scammers use to draw you in and get your personal information.
 No one gets rich doing online surveys, so any site promising you big reward checks is probably out to scam you.

-- Don’t open emails from anonymous addresses.
 Legitimate survey companies won’t email you from a Yahoo! or Gmail account, they’ll have a verifiable business address.
 If you’re not sure who you’re dealing with, use an email search to potentially learn more about the sender’s identity.
 Hatter also said bad grammar and spelling errors in the offer email can be a red flag, too.
 If the email doesn’t seem professionally written, you may be dealing with an international email scam.

-- Never give information over the phone.
 Some survey scams contact you by telephone to “register” you for a research panel.
 They do this because the telemarketing Do Not Call Registry doesn’t apply to legitimate survey companies.
 Scammers skirt the law by pretending to be a surveyor.
 Once they get your information, they can turn around and sell it to a marketing company.
 Some even attempt to get your bank or credit card information and use it to commit financial fraud.
 If you’re contacted by a surveyor, don’t give out any information until you find out more about the caller’s identity.
 A reverse phone lookup may help identify telephone scams.